This post contains affiliate links. Read the full disclosure here.

 PIN IT FOR LATER!

 MORE COOKIE RECIPES YOU’LL LOVE

 - ¾ cup butter (dairy free or regular), softened

 - ½ cup light brown sugar (105 g)

 - ¾ tsp baking soda

-- Preheat oven to 325°F and line 2 baking sheets with parchment paper.
+- Preheat oven to 350°F and line 2 baking sheets with parchment paper.

 - In the bowl of a standing mixer with the paddle attachment or a handheld mixer, combine butter and sugars, mixing until light and fluffy (1-2 minutes).

-- Add in the eggs and vanilla extract, and beat until just combined (do not over-mix!).
+- Add in the egg and vanilla extract, and beat until just combined (do not over-mix!).

-- Bake the cookies one sheet at a time for 8-11 minutes.
+- Bake the cookies (one sheet at a time for even baking) for 8-11 minutes.
 Remove them from the oven when the edges look set.
 They will look under-baked in the middle!
 Remove from the oven and leave them on the baking sheet for 5 minutes, then transfer to a cooling rack to cool completely.
 Enjoy!